Volume 78, Number 2, April 2007

 Quantum tunneling of magnetization in single molecular magnets coupled to ferromagnetic reservoirs

-2 Institute of Molecular Physics, Polish Academy of Sciences - 60-179 Poznan, Poland
+2 Institute of Molecular Physics, Polish Academy of Sciences - 60-179 Poznań, Poland

 The role of spin polarized reservoirs in quantum tunneling of magnetization and relaxation processes in a single molecular magnet (SMM) is investigated theoretically.
 The SMM is exchange-coupled to the reservoirs and also subjected to a magnetic field varying in time, which enables the quantum tunneling of magnetization.
 The spin relaxation times are calculated from the Fermi golden rule.
 The exchange interaction of SMM and electrons in the leads is shown to affect the spin reversal due to quantum tunneling of magnetization.
 It is shown that the switching is associated with transfer of a certain charge between the leads.

-75.45.+j – Macroscopic quantum phenomena in magnetic systems.
+PACS: 75.50.Xx – Molecular magnets / 75.60.Jk – Magnetization reversal mechanisms / 75.45.+j – Macroscopic quantum phenomena in magnetic systems

-© Europhysics Letters Association 2007
+© Europhysics Letters Association, 2007